-But how often do you find yourself in the situation where you feel that your travel pictures just don’t do justice to all the amazing things you saw and experienced?
+But how often do you find yourself in a situation where you feel that your travel pictures just don’t do justice to all the amazing things you saw and experienced?

 With ever-improving technology, it’s now easier to take good travel photos without much effort than ever before.
 However, by preparing well and applying a few simple tricks, you can easily transform your travel photography from good to great!
 And no, you don’t need a professional camera or any special knowledge for that.

 How this article is structured.
 First, you’ll find general tips for travel photography, followed by simple photography tips that will help you take better pictures without much effort.
-Further, you’ll find some useful practical tips and things to consider when preparing for your trip.
+Further, you’ll find some useful practical tips and things to consider when preparing for your trip (with photography in mind).

 Take a look!